A figure-of-merit-based framework to evaluate photovoltaic materials: Acknowledgements

 \section{Acknowledgements}

-This work was co-funded by the European Union (ERC, IDOL, 101040153).
+This work was funded by the European Union (ERC, IDOL, 101040153).
 Views and opinions expressed are however those of the author only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
-This work was supported in part by a research grant (42140) from VILLUM FONDEN.
+This work was supported by a research grant (42140) from VILLUM FONDEN.